(PHP 4, PHP 5)

 // you may also ignore case

-$needlePos str_contains('this is a test''IS'true);
+$needlePos = str_contains('this is a test', 'IS', true);

-'Found it at position ' . ($needlePos-1);
+echo 'Found it at position ' . ($needlePos-1);

 }